inlabru-org/inlabru/cran-comments.md

 * R-hub, R devel

 ## Submission notes
-* Feature and bugfix release 2.3.0
+* Bugfix release 2.3.1
-* New maintainer: Finn Lindgren <finn.lindgren@gmail.com>
-* CRAN check NOTEs and WARNs for old version 2.1.13 have been addressed:
+* CRAN checks for old version, 2.3.0:
-  - NOTE and WARN spatstat dependencies; fixed
+  - ERROR: examples that relied on PROJ6 or later now check if PROJ6 is available
-  - NOTE Rd xrefs; major documentation overhaul
+  - NOTE: Rd xrefs; remaining unavaiable xrefs have been removed
+  - WARN: Error in readRDS; package-unrelated problem with the CRAN system for Check: Rd cross-references
+* Checks for new version, 2.3.1:
-  - Additional_repositories used for non-CRAN Suggested package INLA
+  - NOTE: Additional_repositories used for non-CRAN Suggested package INLA
-* Extensive unit testing has been added, allowing cross-platform inlabru+INLA testing on github, and skipping some tests on CRAN to avoid long-running tests and problematic INLA installs.

 ## R CMD check results

-With the new version, 2.3.0, there were no ERRORs or WARNINGs on the test systems, except for a spurious "Suggests orphaned package: ggmap" message on R-hub, and windows on github but not win-builder; see below for details.
+With the new version, 2.3.1, there were no ERRORs or WARNINGs on the test systems, except for a spurious "Suggests orphaned package: ggmap" message on R-hub, and windows on github but not win-builder; see below for details.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: 'Finn Lindgren <finn.lindgren@gmail.com>'

-  New maintainer:
-    Finn Lindgren <finn.lindgren@gmail.com>
-  Old maintainer(s):
-    Fabian E. Bachl <bachlfab@gmail.com>

-Finn Lindgren is now doing the package development and package maintenance.

 Comments: